 Baines' Camp: Our full report

 Baines' Camp was built in 2005 in a beautiful area of Botswana's Okavango Delta, neighbouring the Moremi Game Reserve and facing the Boro River, one of the Delta's main arteries.
-Named after the famed Victorian explorer and artist, Thomas Baines, the camp stands in a 1,050km² private concession (NG32) – and is notable for its innovative construction and roll-out 'star beds'.
+Named after the famed Victorian explorer and artist, Thomas Baines, the camp stands in a 1,050km² private concession (NG32) – and is notable for its innovative construction, the opportunity to walk with elephants and it’s ever-popular roll-out 'star beds'.

-Baines' is a lovely relaxed camp where accommodation consists of just five substantial suites (three twins and two doubles) with thatched roofs and 'solid' walls made from recycled drinks' cans and plaster containing elephant dung – unusual, but the finished effect is novel and much smarter than the ingredients might suggest.
+Baines' is a lovely, intimate camp with just five suites (three twins and two doubles) with thatched roofs and 'solid' walls made from recycled drinks' cans and plaster containing elephant dung – unusual, but the finished effect is novel and much smarter than the ingredients might suggest!

-The bedrooms feature four-poster 'star beds', draped with mosquito nets, which can be rolled out onto your private deck beneath the stars.
-Overlooking the river at the front of each suite is a large veranda where a couple of chairs and a table provide great views.
-Just inside each suite is a seating area with a very comfortable lounge chair and, further back, a corridor leading to the bathroom.
-Here, his and hers washbasins stand next to an ample- sized shower, and a toilet within a separate cubicle.
+The bedrooms feature four-poster beds, draped with mosquito nets, which can be rolled out onto your private deck beneath the stars.
+These decks overlook the river at the front of each suite, with a couple of chairs and a table to enjoy the outdoors during the day.
+Just inside each suite is a seating area with a very comfortable lounge chair and off to the side, is the en-suite bathroom.
+Here, his and hers washbasins stand next to an ample- sized indoor shower, and a toilet within a separate cubicle.
+There is also a small mini-bar fridge, typically stocked with water and a few soft drinks.
+However, you have only to ask and the team can arrange to stock it with your preferred drinks during your stay.

 On the wall of each suite hangs a copy of one of Baines' famous paintings.
 Should you be inspired, the complimentary paint and paintbrush supplied in each room will come in very handy.

-Raised wooden walkways connect Baines’ suites to the central lodge area.
+Raised wooden walkways connect Baines' suites to the main area.
 Built on raised wooden decking around a large termite mound, it incorporates a comfortable lounge and small library area, overlooking a perennial lagoon, where hippos can often be seen wallowing (and heard snorting!).
-At the far end is the open-sided dining area, although when the weather is suitable meals can also be taken outside.
-Here, there is a lovely small infinity pool, with comfortable sunloungers under umbrella shade and two shady ‘salas’ (day beds).
+Opposite, is the open-sided dining area, although when the weather is suitable meals - delicious and varied on our last visit in September 2012 - can also be taken on the open deck under the stars.
+Unusually for most camps in the Okavango, there is no bar.
+So drinks need to be ordered from a member of staff who will usually be on hand for any such requests.
+However, if there is nobody around, then it can mean a wait until you can get one.

 WiFi is available in the main area and a laptop is provided for guests travelling without their own devices.
-There is also a well-stocked curio shop.
+We loved being able to share some of our recent safari experiences with loved ones back home, but it did feel a little less friendly than other camps we’d been to, as our fellow-guests tapped away on their computers or phones.
+There is also a small, but well-stocked curio shop.

 Activities from Baines' include both day and night 4WD safari drives which can go off-road to track game.
-Walking safaris are available on request; if these interest you, let us know as the camp will need to make sure that the correctly qualified staff and guides are available during your stay.
-The camp also runs mokoro and motorboat trips to explore the particularly beautiful waterways around camp.
+Walking safaris are available on request; if these interest you, let us know as the camp will need to make sure that the suitably qualified staff and guides are available during your stay.
+As long as water levels permit, the camp also runs mokoro and motorboat trips to explore the particularly beautiful waterways around camp.
 The riverine forest and a network of papyrus- and sedge-lined channels play host to many smaller mammals and amphibians, and a great variety of bird species too.

-When we last visited Baines' and its sister Stanley's Camp in early 2011 the Okavango Delta was experiencing one of the wettest periods it had encountered in many years.
+Having said that, when we visited Baines' and its sister Stanley's Camp in early 2011 the Okavango Delta was experiencing one of the wettest periods it had encountered in many years.
 As a result, game-drive vehicles spent a lot of time in water, periodically at or above bonnet height.
 Thus during the peak flood season (March–June), the emphasis at Baines' moves towards water-based activities.
-During our stay we spent a great late afternoon on the motorboat photographing the abundant birdlife found in the area as well as navigating around the healthy hippo population.
+In fact, on our most recent visit in September 2012, we found that not much had changed.
+While levels had definitely dropped, we found there was still quite a lot of water about.
+Historically, we’ve not had the best big game sightings here, as game densities have tented to be lower than other parts of the Okavango Delta.
+This was reflected in the afternoon game drive we took while here.
+It was a very quiet afternoon with very little to be seen that day.
+However, on the way back to camp we did spot not one, but two honeybadgers!

 Also on offer from Baines' (and its sister camp) is the option of spending a morning with three semi-habituated African elephants on an amazing Elephant Experience.
-This is an incredible, memorable experience!
 Under the guidance of the expert, Doug Groves, you can walk with the elephants, learn about them, and spend time interacting with them in their natural environment as they forage in the bush.
-We spent a magical morning with Jabulani (the bull), Thembigela and Marula, and agreed that this was probably one of the best African experiences we had ever had.
-The elephants are gentle and clearly love human interaction, sometimes coming up to nestle the tip of their trunks into your hand.
-Doug, who the elephants clearly regard as their 'matriarch', explains the story of each elephant, and invites guests to come close and touch (under his supervision).
+We spent a magical morning with Jabulani (the bull), Thembigela and Marula..
+The elephants are gentle - but by virtue of their size they still deman respect! - and are clearly comfortable with human interaction.
+Doug, who the elephants appear to regard as something of a 'matriarch', explains the story of each elephant.
+Under his close supervision and guidance, guests are invited to come close and touch.
 The walk is a gentle stroll with the elephants, stopping every now and then for them to forage for food.
-It ends with lunch under the shade of trees, with the elephants eating in the background, and occasionally joining the guests at the table!
+There are numerous opportunities for photographs with the elephants, and, at times, it may come across a little ‘gimmicky’.
+Nonetheless, for us this was an incredible and memorable experience.
+The morning ends with lunch under the shade of trees, with the elephants eating in the background, and occasionally joining the guests at the table!

 Owner: Sanctuary Retreats